Cassie's mother says Sean 'Diddy' Combs demanded $20K because her daughter was seeing someone else

 “He was angry that he had spent money on her and she went with another person,” she said.

+Cudi, whose real name is Scott Mescudi, is expected to testify Wednesday or Thursday.

-Ventura said she used a home equity loan to make the payment because “I was scared for my daughter's safety.”
+Ventura said she and her husband took out a home equity loan to pay Combs because “I was scared for my daughter's safety.”
 Days later, she said, the money was returned, and before long, Cassie was dating Combs again.

-Ventura's testified for less than a half-hour, in part because defense attorney Marc Agnifilo declined to cross-examine her.
-During her testimony, the jury was shown photographs of bruises on Cassie's body that Ventura testified were taken when her daughter came home for Christmas in 2011.
+Ventura testified for less than a half-hour, in part because defense attorney Marc Agnifilo declined to cross-examine her.
+During her testimony, the jury was shown photos of bruises on Cassie's body that Ventura testified were taken when her daughter came home for Christmas in 2011.

 Before the jury arrived Tuesday, Agnifilo tried to persuade Judge Arun Subramanian to disallow the testimony, saying it was “purely prejudicial” because it illustrated the wide difference between the financial status of the Ventura family and Combs.
 The judge allowed it though, saying the threats to release sex tapes and harm Cassie made it an instance of “potential extortion.”